Otokar Feistmantel: Work in India

 Apart from his official work in India, Feistmantel wrote letters on life in India to newspapers in Prague.
 In his 1884 book titled "Osm let ve Východní Indií" (Eight years in East India) based on his eight years of life in India, he described the nature of his work and the land and people that he encountered in his travels.
 Expeditions were supported by servants and there were three tents, one for him, one for the servants, and one for the kitchen.
 Their luggage was carried on elephants and he himself often rode on one (of three).
 Feistmantel was particularly fascinated by the tribal Gonds and Santals.
 He admired that they were open, direct and honest.
-He noted that the locals were in contrast often unsupportive of the travelling geologists.
+He noted that the non-tribal village people were, in contrast, often unsupportive of the travelling geologists.
+They apparently did not provide food as ordered by government letters to the travelling teams and sometimes force in the form of whipping had to be used against villagers.
 Life in Calcutta during that period, he noted, was pleasant and safe, with servants attending to most work and leaving him free to pursue his interests.
 He also appreciated the joys of outdoor life and the freedom with which he could shoot when on expeditions, something reserved for royalty back in Europe.
 He observed that the European leisure life in Calcutta revolved around the beach, which served as a center that he compared with the Prater in Vienna.
 He noted that the beach was packed in the evenings with Europeans arriving in carriages, wearing fine clothes and women riding horses.